Mera Chashma, Mere Rules: Ep 3 Yeh Dil Deewana Bhi Aur Gussa Bhi

 When Muskan said “Hamare yahaan yeh sab chalta hi nahi hai” (These things aren’t allowed in our areas), we couldn’t help but notice that she said it for feeling love as well as anger.

 Sahiba learns from Google, calls it her teacher and navigates her everyday—from getting things done to finding about her mental health—on Google.
-Her questions about the self and measures to take care of that self made everyone on the Zoom call think ‘Main kab badi huyi?’
-(When did I grow up?).

 In feminist organisations and within the academic discourse, we sit with the term ‘safe space’ quite often and roll it in our mouth to reiterate how multifarious and ever changing that term is.

-We have been meeting single women in small town and rural India in our Ekal podcast series.
+We have been meeting single women in small-town and rural India in our Ekal podcast series.
 In Episode 4, we meet a collective of single women in Marathwada, Maharashtra.
 What happens when the singular turns into a collective?

 My first meeting with Annu was over a Zoom call at 7 pm on a Thursday.
 The past few months I had been meeting with women from rural areas and kasbahs who shared with me their stories of being ekal (single).